october-security-scavenger-hunt/october-scavenger-hunt/README.md

-# october-scavenger-hunt
-October Scavenger Hunt Instructions
+# October Scavenger Hunt Instructions

+Congratulations!
+You've discovered the second stage of the scavenger hunt!

+The next step is to sign into the [October Cybersecurity Awareness Month Scavenger Hunt Service].